quentin452/confighelper2/README.md

 # Compat between endlessids and confighelper

-**Endlessids is compatible with confighelper(caused by features overlap) if you disable theses features in endlessids.cfg**
+**Endlessids is compatible with confighelper if you disable theses features in endlessids.cfg(feature overlap)**

 ```
     extendDataWatcher